-Are password managers safe?
+Are password managers safe to use in 2024?
 Security is a concern whenever you’re dealing with sensitive data, especially when all of that data is going to one place, with one company.
 Sure, you could go crazy and split your passwords among different password manager apps or just write them all down by hand…but there is a better way.
 You can have confidence that password managers are safe, and this is how.

-Password managers are your digital gatekeepers.
-They are convenient little apps that help you create stronger passwords and then securely stores them for you to use.
+Many password managers act as your digital gatekeepers.
+They are convenient little apps that help you get rid of weak passwords and then securely store them in an encrypted vault for you to use.

 Fact: No Security Measure is Foolproof